 So many of us look forward to that classic sweet potato casserole each fall, especially on Thanksgiving.

 As much as my husband loves marshmallows, he hates when this delicious and naturally sweet root vegetable is served with them.
+That’s why he’s always preferred more savory approaches.
+He gobbles up in seconds the hash I make with herbs, peppers, and onions.

 Growing up really does change your taste buds, and even I am not a fan of the overly sweetened casserole-style dish anymore.
 Instead, I am always on the lookout for new ways to serve yams or sweet potatoes as a side dish.